egbuck/ormm/docs/source/problem_desc/rental.rst

 Sets
 """"
-- :py:obj:`Ingredients` - Set of ingredients that are available for use
+- :py:obj:`Ingredients` - Set of activities that are available to produce

    - :py:obj:`i in Ingredients` or :math:`i \in I`

-- :py:obj:`Properties` - Set of properties that exist in the ingredients
+- :py:obj:`Properties` - Set of resources that are used to conduct activities

    - :py:obj:`p in Properties` or :math:`p \in P`

 Parameters
 """"""""""
-- :py:obj:`Cost` - measure of cost of using one unit of :py:obj:`Ingredient i`
+- :py:obj:`Cost` - measure of value from conducting one unit of :py:obj:`Ingredient i`

    - :py:obj:`Cost[i] for i in Ingredients` or :math:`C_i \enspace \forall i \in I`